logzio/logz-docs/_source/logzio_collections/_log-sources/beats.md

   - log-shipper
   - beats
   - intro to beats
-description: This document describes the way to get logs from your system to Logz.io using any of the Beats products, except Filebeat.
-If you prefer to use Filebeat, refer to our [general guide to shipping logs with Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html).
+description: This document describes the way to get logs from your system to Logz.io using any of the Beats shippers.
 logzio-app-url: https://app.logz.io/#/dashboard/send-your-data/log-sources/beats
 contributors:
   - imnotashrimp